andymurphy/microbit-temperature-warning/README.md

 The js file can be loaded into the JavaScript editor.

-I thin both will work this way with the Windows 10 app but I need to check this.
+I think both will work this way with the Windows 10 app but I need to check this.

+There is also a pdf containing some ideas on how this activity can be linked to museum learning.